flexera-public/policy_templates/saas/fsm/deactivated_users/README.md

-# SaaS Manager - Inactive Users By Department
+# SaaS Manager - Deactivated Users

 ## What It Does

-This policy will create an incident when Flexera SaaS Manager identifies inactive or never active users for managed applications.
+This policy will create an incident when Flexera SaaS Manager identifies deactivated users for managed applications.

 ## Functional Description